Wheel Offset: Everything You Need To Know

 Positive

-A positive offset is a term used to describe the distance between the wheel’s mounting surface and the centerline of the wheel.
-In this case, the mounting surface is located closer to the outside of the wheel’s centerline.
-The result of a positive offset is that the wheel and tire are tucked further inward towards the suspension and away from the wheel arch.
-This type of offset is generally preferred by car manufacturers as it provides a safer and more stable ride, with improved handling and steering response.
-A positive offset also reduces stress on suspension components and provides better clearance for larger brake callipers.
-In addition, this type of offset helps maintain the overall width of the vehicle, which can be important for stability and aerodynamics.
-Overall, a positive offset is a smart choice for those who prioritize safety and performance in their vehicles.
+A positive offset refers to the distance between the wheel’s mounting surface and its centerline, with the mounting surface positioned closer to the wheel’s outer edge.
+This design tucks the wheel and tire inward toward the suspension, moving them away from the wheel arch.
+Car manufacturers prefer this offset type because it enhances safety and creates a more stable ride, improving handling and steering response.
+Additionally, a positive offset reduces stress on suspension components and provides better clearance for larger brake calipers.
+It also helps maintain the vehicle’s overall width, which is essential for stability and aerodynamics.
+In summary, choosing a positive offset benefits those who prioritize vehicle safety and performance.

 What does ET mean?

-How to find the offset of your existing wheels
+How do you find the offset of your existing wheels?

 Conclusion

-Going for a different offset is a great way to modify the stance of your vehicle and improve the way it handles on and off the road.
-Just make sure you get the right advice before you pick a new offset for your 4×4, truck or van.
-We’re here to help if you need any advice.
+Selecting a different offset is a great way to modify your vehicle’s stance and improve its performance both on and off the road.
+However, it’s essential to seek expert advice before choosing a new offset for your 4×4, truck, or van.
+If you need assistance, we’re here to help!